2016 Individual and Community Preparedness Award Winners Announced

-WASHINGTON – The Federal Emergency Management Agency (FEMA) today announced the winners of the 2015 FEMA Individual and Community Preparedness Awards, recognizing the outstanding efforts of individuals, programs, and organizations throughout the country working to prepare their communities for emergencies.
+WASHINGTON – The Federal Emergency Management Agency (FEMA) announced today the winners of the 2016 FEMA Individual and Community Preparedness Awards, recognizing the outstanding efforts of individuals, programs, and organizations throughout the country working to prepare their communities for emergencies.

-The winners developed innovative practices and campaigns in 2014 that have made outstanding contributions toward making communities safer, better prepared, and more resilient.
-For example:
+This year’s award recipients developed innovative practices and programs that contributed to making communities safer, better prepared, and more resilient.

-The eleven FEMA Individual and Community Preparedness Award recipients will be recognized on September 8, 2015 in Washington, D.C.
+The 11 FEMA Individual and Community Preparedness Award recipients will be recognized on September 13, 2016 in Washington, D.C.
 During the recognition ceremony, recipients will share their experiences, success stories, and lessons learned with fellow emergency management leaders.

 This year’s winners of FEMA’s Individual and Community Preparedness Awards are:

-Outstanding Achievement in Youth Preparedness Award: Alabama Be Ready Camp
+- Outstanding Achievement in Youth Preparedness Award: Mart High School Teen CERT (Texas)

-Fifth Annual Recipients of the John D. Solomon Whole Community Preparedness Award: Ready Montana Program and Spartanburg County Office of Emergency Management (South Carolina)
+- Sixth Annual Recipient of the John D. Solomon Whole Community Preparedness Award: San Francisco Neighborhood Emergency Response Team (California)